vyahello/python-ood/README.md

 ```

 ### Proxy
-Postpone object creation unless it is necessary.
-Object is too expensive (resource intensive) to create that's why we have to create it if it is needed.
+Proxy patterns postpones object creation unless it is necessary.
+Object is too expensive (resource intensive) to create that's why we have to create it once it is needed.
 - Participants:
   - Producer
   - Artist